hemabhravee/Flask-Server/README.md

 ## Getting Started

-Clone the repository to your local system
+Clone the repository to your local system.
+Everything will be done inside this directory.

 ### Setting up an environment